A two-dimensional delta symbol method and its application to pairs of quadratic forms: Overview: quadratic forms and delta symbol methods

 \subsection{The higher-dimensional problem}

-It is natural to ask whether an analogue of the Kloosterman refinement of the circle method can be obtained in higher dimensions, a problem posed by Heath-Brown \cite{Heath-Brown96} for dimension two.
+It is natural to ask whether an analogue of the Kloosterman refinement of the circle method can be obtained in higher dimensions.
+This problem was posed by Heath-Brown~\cite{Heath-Brown96} for dimension two; we return to his question in Section~\ref{sec:heuristic}.

-There have been various attempts of a two-dimensional Kloosterman refinement over $\QQ$, including work of Browning--Munshi \cite{BM}, Munshi \cite{M}, Heath-Brown--Pierce \cite{HBP} and Arala~\cite{Arala} for pairs of quadratic forms and Northey--Vishe \cite{NV} for pairs of cubic forms.
-The work of Pierce--Schindler--Wood \cite{PSW} and Browning--Pierce--Schindler \cite{BPS} even extends such a process to higher dimensions.
-The strategy in Heath-Brown--Pierce \cite{HBP}, Pierce--Schindler--Wood \cite{PSW} and Northey-Vishe \cite{NV} starts with the setup in the classical circle method and uses two-dimensional Dirichlet approximation with the same denominator to carry out Kloosterman refinement on the minor arc contributions.
+There have been various attempts of a two-dimensional Kloosterman refinement over $\QQ$, including work of Browning--Munshi~\cite{BM}, Munshi~\cite{M}, Heath-Brown--Pierce~\cite{HBP} and Arala~\cite{Arala} for pairs of quadratic forms and Northey--Vishe~\cite{NV} for pairs of cubic forms.
+The work of Pierce--Schindler--Wood~\cite{PSW} and Browning--Pierce--Schindler~\cite{BPS} even extends such a process to higher dimensions.
+The strategy in Heath-Brown--Pierce~\cite{HBP}, Pierce--Schindler--Wood~\cite{PSW} and Northey--Vishe~\cite{NV} starts with the setup in the classical circle method and uses two-dimensional Dirichlet approximation with the same denominator to carry out Kloosterman refinement on the minor arc contributions.
 However, this is only possible when the underlying exponential sum is an absolute square since the arcs created by the Dirichlet approximation overlap.

-Alternatively, one may hope to use the one dimensional delta symbol method to carry out Kloosterman refinement in higher dimensions.
-Browning--Munshi \cite{BM} and Arala~\cite{Arala} considered the special case when one equation contains a binary quadratic form independent of the rest of the variables.
+Alternatively, one may hope to use the one dimensional delta symbol to carry out Kloosterman refinement in higher dimensions.
+Browning--Munshi~\cite{BM} and Arala~\cite{Arala} considered the special case when one equation contains a binary quadratic form independent of the rest of the variables.
 The structure of the binary quadratic forms allows the detection of one equation with convolutions of Dirichlet characters and the remaining equation can then be detected using the one dimensional delta symbol.
-More generally, Munshi \cite{M} applied a nested delta symbol to study smooth pairs of quadratic forms.
-However, the moduli in these results are larger than what one expects from a two-dimensional Dirichlet approximation, thus making it less efficient in the Poisson summation step.
+More generally, Munshi~\cite{M} applied a nested delta symbol to study smooth pairs of quadratic forms.
+However, the moduli in these results are larger than what one expects from a two-dimensional Dirichlet approximation, thus making it less efficient in the Poisson summation step; see Comparison \ref{eg:GRH} for a more detailed discussion.